Board of Trustees

 John O’Doherty (He/Him)

 Originally from Maghera, Co.
 Derry, but has been living in Belfast for most of his adult life.
 John joined the Board of Belfast Pride in 2021 and has a keen interest in finance, governance and community engagement.
-John has been an LGBTQIA+ activist for two decades and is currently the Director of The Rainbow Project in Northern Ireland.
+John has been an LGBTQIA+ activist for two decades.

 Gerard McAtamney (He/Him)